Helping You Choose the Ideal Laminator

 For this blog, we will guide you through the laminators that will suit your specific requirements.

-Essentially there are three types of laminator; ones that use pouches, film and UV liquid to coat the print.
+Essentially there are three types of laminating machines; ones that use pouches, film and UV liquid to coat the print.
 Additionally, they can be used for applying digital foil and spot UV type effects.

 Why Should I Laminate?